 #5: Co-create the desired result: In short, what the Jho Low saga shows

 executives.
 Jho Low hired Chris Christie to cut his DOJ deal, and

 we have to understand is that taking legal action in Malaysia won’t

 It’s time for a change.

 has been given the once-in-a-lifetime chance to transform itself from

 average voter is upset.
 Jho Low – still at large and traveling freely

 there are first mates, engineers and deckhands who can help us reach the

-Dr. Rais Hussin is President & CEO of EMIR Research, a think tank focused on data-driven policy research, centered around principles of Engagement, Moderation, Innovation, and Rigour.
+Dr. Rais Hussin is President & CEO of EMIR Research, an independent think tank focused on strategic policy recommendations based upon rigorous research.